Mexico City Philharmonic Orchestra: Awards and critical acclaim

-The Mexico City Philharmonic Orchestra has made over a hundred recordings, most of which have been the works of Mexican composers.
+The Mexico City Philharmonic Orchestra has made over 100 recordings, most of them of works by Mexican composers.
 The Philharmonic is reputed to be the most prolifically recorded orchestra of music by Mexican composers.
-In 1981, the Mexico City Philharmonic Orchestra won the Academie du Disque Francais Grand Prize for its recording of "Mexican Ballets" by Blas Galindo, José Pablo Moncayo, and Carlos Chávez.
-Fernando Lozano Rodríguez (es) was the conductor.
+In 1981, it won the Academie du Disque Francais Grand Prize for its recording of Mexican Ballets by Blas Galindo, José Pablo Moncayo, and Carlos Chávez.
+Fernando Lozano Rodríguez was the conductor.
 The jury stated that the Philharmonic was the best in Latin America.

-In 2001, the Mexico City Philharmonic was nominated for "Best Classical Recording" in the inaugural Latin Grammy Awards.
-The Mexican Union and Theater Critics Philharmonic Mexico City and Music as the best of the year, calling it "The Best Orchestra of Mexico, 2000."
+In 2001, the Mexico City Philharmonic was nominated for Best Classical Recording in the inaugural Latin Grammy Awards.
+The Mexican Union and Theater Critics Philharmonic Mexico City and Music as the best of the year, calling it "The Best Orchestra of Mexico, 2000".